m50d/m50d.github.com/_posts/2014-01-10-medium-is-winning.md

 Feedly - which I do use - or email subscriptions have the same problem and another: I feel obliged to read.
 The accusatory "2 articles unread" notification taunts me until I've caught up; even when I'd rather be doing something else I find myself unable to resist.
 So I refrain from adding too many feeds or using its recommendation feature, for fear I'll spend hours each morning catching up on every last post.

+Aggregators like HN or Reddit fill some of the gap; I can visit one and have some confidence that most stories will be good.

+But last night I received

 [1] And briefly employee
 [2] My Kindle device is actually broken now; I read using the app on my phone